 The Covid-19 global crisis triggered a huge change in the way we work and operate as organisations.
 With uncertainty at an all time high, the response of many organisations in those early days was to take stock and batten down the hatches and hope there was something to go back to when all of this was over.
-This meant focusing on core functions, strengthening remote capabilities and launching task forces to put in place controls with the aim of ensuring their people were safe as well reducing their business exposure and risk. the leadership needed to pause or de-prioritise some significant programs.
+This meant leadership teams paused or de-prioritise some significant programs.
+The focus moved on to core functions, strengthening remote capabilities and launching task forces to put in place controls with the aim of ensuring their people were safe, as well reducing business exposure and risk.

 Whilst a pause in some programs may have been a business imperative to survive those initial uncertain times, the impact is yet to be seen and may be felt for many months to come as some of those decisions also had some unintended negative side effects as agility was thrown out the window , teams were disbanded and the benefits of long-lived agile teams were lost.

 To survive through this, organisations will need to think and respond differently to change and make sure we learn and adapt to our new world and ways of working.
 Remote working will be integrated into how we do things and have mainstream acceptance.
 Big up front planning will be out and pivoting to respond to change will be the new normal.

 We are now starting to see a lessening of restrictions which is encouraging organisations to reconsider the status of those programs that were put on hold.
 Leaders are tentatively strategising for their return to a new normal however some are now facing compounded difficulties in re-starting their programs.